pippinbarr/SNAKISTS/process/candidates.md

 ## **Prototyped** Nudist

 I made a pink snake but snakes are probably already nude?
 I'm wondering about the idea of the snake shedding its skin as a "more nude" snake?
 Constantly shedding its skin... kind of funny and is a sort of mechanic too, builds walls... or... well do you die if you hit a snake skin?

+## Obscurantist

+"deliberately preventing the facts or full details of something from becoming known."

+## Obstructionist

+"the practice of deliberately impeding or delaying the course of legal, legislative, or other procedures."

+Could place a wall in the direction they're going at a certain point... or make wals around the apple in an inconvenient way (within reason...)

 ## Odist